tam17aki/music-esprit-python/README.md

 [4] A. Barabell, "Improving the resolution performance of eigenstructure-based direction-finding algorithms," ICASSP '83.
 IEEE International Conference on Acoustics, Speech, and Signal Processing, Boston, MA, USA, 1983, pp. 336-339, doi: 10.1109/ICASSP.1983.1172124.

+[5].
+R. Kumaresan and D. W. Tufts, "Estimating the Angles of Arrival of Multiple Plane Waves," in IEEE Transactions on Aerospace and Electronic Systems, vol. AES-19, no. 1, pp. 134-139, 1983.

-[5] R. Roy and T. Kailath, "ESPRIT-estimation of signal parameters via rotational invariance techniques," in IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 37, no. 7, pp. 984-995, 1989.
+[6] R. Roy and T. Kailath, "ESPRIT-estimation of signal parameters via rotational invariance techniques," in IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 37, no. 7, pp. 984-995, 1989.